 3D printing is a technology that is often highlighted as being more sustainable than other manufacturing methods.
 It frequently allows parts to be manufactured with less material and lighter weight, for example, and it enables the localization of manufacturing, reducing shipping emissions.
 While this may generally hold true for the industry and its future, manufacturers and service providers need to play their part today to make it a reality.
 If enough businesses in the industry take measures to reduce waste and carbon footprints, 3D printing can be a genuine example of sustainability in manufacturing.

-There are plenty of eco-friendly steps that can be taken in the 3D printing industry as a whole – learn more about some of them here – but for now let’s narrow our focus.
+There are plenty of eco-friendly steps that can be taken in the 3D printing industry as a whole, but for now let’s narrow our focus.
 Sustainability has always been one of Nexa3D’s foundational values, as we state our company mission: To digitize the world’s supply chain sustainably.

 These efforts are highly concentrated in the design of the XiP, our new desktop 3D printer.
 The XiP’s effect on the environment was taken into consideration in every step of its development, resulting in a machine that’s sustainable on many levels.